-MF Norwegian School of Theology, Religion and Society is a Specialized University.
+MF Norwegian School of Theology, Religion and Society is a Specialized University in Oslo.

 MF was founded in 1907 as an independent theological institution at university level and is Norway's largest provider of theological education and research.
 MF has around 110 employees, 1300 bachelor and master students and about 60 ph.d. students.